Melanoma metastasis to medial rectus

 0 images remaining

 The medial rectus muscle is markedly enlarged by a heterogeneously enhancing mass.
-The central portion of the mass is necrotic and surrounded buy haemorrhage, but the peripheral portions enhance and extend in a finger-like fashion into the surrounding orbital fat.
+The central portion of the mass is necrotic and surrounded buy hemorrhage, but the peripheral portions enhance and extend in a finger-like fashion into the surrounding orbital fat.

 This patient had known metastatic melanoma and this deposit is consistent with a metastases.
 In contrast to uveal metastases which are often bilateral (up to 25%), extraocular orbital metastases are usually unilateral (with the exception of neuroblastoma).
-Only infrequently primarily involve the extraocular muscles as is the case here.. the tumour that most often does this is melanoma.
+Only infrequently primarily involve the extraocular muscles as is the case here.. the tumor that most often does this is melanoma.